Olivine-Labs/resty-mongol/Readme.md

 ####db:add_user(username, password)

 ####ok, err = db:auth(username, password)
-Returns something or error message.
+Returns 1 in case of success, or nil with error message.

 ####col = db:get_col(collection_name)
 Returns a collection object for more operations.